bra1nDump/ai-task-vscode/src/diff/docs/ideas.md

   - Lets also get the application of diffs as well
 - Instead of generating diff, just override the code first.
 Present the diff once the generation is completed
 - Usually there are no repeated file lines in a code file.
 Unless its tests, or unless its
+- Alt+select allows to select multiple ranges in vscode.
+This is very useful when you want to make multi edits
+  - They can also be parallelized

 ## Format v2 - open ai function calling
 Instead of xml encoding, we can use function calling fomat to encode the changes.